ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * Absent the 'ecdh_alg' parameter, the parameter Pairwise Key Agreement Algorithm in the Common Context of the Group OSCORE Security Context is not set.

-If the following parameters were not included in the 'key' parameter of the Join Response, considers the default values specified below, consistently with {{Section 3.2 of RFC8613}}.
+If the following parameters were not included in the 'key' parameter of the Join Response, then the joining node considers the default values specified below, consistently with {{Section 3.2 of RFC8613}}.

-* Absent the 'hkdf' parameter, the joining node considers HKDF SHA-256 as HKDF Algorithm to use in the OSCORE group.
+* Absent the 'hkdf' parameter, the joining node considers HKDF SHA-256 as the HKDF Algorithm to use in the OSCORE group.

-* Absent the 'salt' parameter, the joining node considers the empty byte string as Master Salt to use in the OSCORE group.
+* Absent the 'salt' parameter, the joining node considers the empty byte string as the Master Salt to use in the OSCORE group.

-* Absent the 'group_rekeying' parameter, the joining node considers the "Point-to-Point" group rekeying scheme registered in {{Section 11.13 of RFC9594}} as the rekeying scheme used in the group (OPT9).
-Its detailed use for this profile is defined in {{sec-group-rekeying-process}} of this document.
+* Absent the 'group_rekeying' parameter, the joining node considers the "Point-to-Point" group rekeying scheme registered in {{Section 11.13 of RFC9594}} as the rekeying scheme used in the OSCORE group (OPT9).
+The detailed use of that rekeying scheme for this profile is defined in {{sec-group-rekeying-process}} of this document.

 In addition, the joining node maintains an association between each authentication credential retrieved from the 'creds' parameter and the role(s) that the corresponding group member has in the OSCORE group.